ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 - Adds a label at the top showing the folder name.
 - Bottom label with folder/file count and icons to represent each respectively.

-https://github.com/sebdelsol/KOReader.patches/blob/main/2-browser-folder-cover.lua was used as base and as id like to think, improved :).
+https://github.com/sebdelsol/KOReader.patches/blob/main/2-browser-folder-cover.lua was used as base.

 ### **2-mosaic-vertical-label-left.lua**